JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 ```

 ### Configuring Plugin Projects using the IntelliJ IDEA Product Attribute
-If the IntelliJ IDEA Gradle plugin does not directly support an IntelliJ Platform-based product, the `build.gradle` file can still be configured to target the desired product.
+If the `gradle-intellij-plugin` does not directly support an IntelliJ Platform-based product, the `build.gradle` file can still be configured to target the desired product.
-In this case, the `build.gradle` file is configured to use IntelliJ IDEA as the basis for the available APIs.
+In this case, the `build.gradle` file is configured to use IntelliJ IDEA (Community or Ultimate Edition) as the basis for the available APIs.
 This does have the drawback that APIs not specific to the target product might accidentally be included in the plugin project.
 However testing the plugin project in the target product helps to find such mistakes.